finleybro/projectforclass/README.md

-# projectforclass
-project for my teachre
+this is a project for my teachre, i had to learn coding and it was very difficult, please enjoy :)